 - 1/16 to 1/8 teaspoon cayenne (to taste to desired spice level)

 - 1/4 teaspoon fine sea salt

 - As the title states, it is a Mexican Chocolate Pudding, so the flavor is very spiced, just like Mexican Chocolate, so expect that.
 If you want a plain chocolate flavor, then omit the cinnamon and cayenne.

 - Bake your sweet potatoes on parchment paper on a pan, not directly on the oven rack, at 400 degrees for 45 minutes to an hour.
 Depending on the size, the time will vary.
 You want them squishy soft.
 I recommend baking these over microwaving because they will have a sweeter flavor and more moisture this way.

 - Let your sweet potatoes cool and peel the skins.
 Mash completely with a fork and then measure 1 1/2 cups packed and leveled off.
+Weigh 300 grams for the most accurate result.
 Add to a food processor.
 Process until smooth.

 - Chill in a container for a couple of hours or more before eating.
-You could eat it immediately if you like, but it firms up a bit more and tastes better cold, like regular pudding does.
+You could eat it immediately if you like, but it does taste better cold, like regular pudding does.